Prairie Grove Coach Cited, Resigns Position

 The complaint accused Mileham of allowing a student to tase another student at the high school and also indicated Mileham allowed his players to smoke and use e-cigarettes openly during practice.

 O'Brien said the incident alleged in the complaint occurred Wednesday, Feb.
 6, during eighth period at the high school, about 2:30 p.m.
 A student apparently told Mileham he did not want to run that day and asked, "Can I get tased instead?"
 Mileham allowed another boy to go into the parking lot and get a stun gun out of his vehicle.
-This student came back and then tased the other one.
+This student came back and then used the stun gun on the other student.

 Faulk issued the citation, a misdemeanor, to Mileham at the high school.